Nudge theory

+Nudges

-Definition of a nudge
+Definition

 The first formulation of the term nudge and associated principles was developed in cybernetics by James Wilk before 1995 and described by Brunel University academic D. J. Stewart as "the art of the nudge" (sometimes referred to as micronudges).
 It also drew on methodological influences from clinical psychotherapy tracing back to Gregory Bateson, including contributions from Milton Erickson, Watzlawick, Weakland and Fisch, and Bill O'Hanlon.
-In this variant, the nudge is a microtargeted design geared towards a specific group of people, irrespective of the scale of intended intervention.
+In this variant, the nudge is a microtargeted design geared toward a specific group of people, irrespective of the scale of intended intervention.

 In 2008, Richard Thaler and Cass Sunstein's book Nudge: Improving Decisions About Health, Wealth, and Happiness brought nudge theory to prominence.
 The authors refer to the influencing of behaviour without coercion as libertarian paternalism and the influencers as choice architects.

 Thaler and Sunstein defined their concept as the following:

 In this form, drawing on behavioral economics, the nudge is more generally applied in order to influence behaviour.

-One of the most frequently cited examples of a nudge is the etching of the image of a housefly into the men's room urinals at Amsterdam's Schiphol Airport, which is intended to "improve the aim."
-The book also gained a following among US and UK politicians, in the private sector and in public health.
+One of the most frequently cited examples of a nudge is the etching of the image of a housefly into the men's room urinals at Amsterdam's Schiphol Airport, which is intended to "improve the aim".

+The book gained a following among US and UK politicians, as well as in the private sector and in public health.